Snaring & Cable Devices

 Using Cable Devices for Aquatic Furbearers

 Cable devices can be set on land or in water.
-Trappers commonly use cable devices for beaver.
+Trappers commonly use cable devices for beavers.
 Setting cable devices in water is one way to increase selectivity.

 Cable devices can also be set as live-restraining traps in water and anchored on land.
 This will allow the furbearer to leave the water.

 Set non-powered cable devices to catch the beaver around the body.
 Set non-powered cable devices to catch foxes and coyotes around the neck.
 Fox and coyotes have tapered heads that are wide behind the ears, so cable restraints around their necks will hold them well.
 Some powered cable devices are designed to place the cable loop on the animal’s foot, others will place it around the neck.

 Boil cable devices in water mixed with baking soda to remove the oil and dull the appearance.
 This makes the cable device less visible.
 Use 4 tablespoons of baking soda for every 12 sets of cable devices, along with enough water to keep the devices covered for one hour of boiling.
 After boiling, add more water to the container until it overflows, and drain the scum off the top.
 This prevents re-contaminating the cable devices with oil when you lift them out.
 Many successful trappers use cable devices prepared in this manner, but there are options if you want a darker appearance or some natural scent.

 Some trappers boil cable devices a second time with a few logwood crystals for a darker appearance.
 Do not make cable devices too dark, or they will be too visible.
 An option for using logwood crystals is to boil the cable devices in water with bark, moss, plant leaves, or spruce needles collected from your trapping areas.
 This will darken the cable devices and add some natural scent.